 Advocacy runs in Austin’s veins.
 It started in college, where he was the President of Students United for Reproductive Justice, a student leadership organization created by Planned Parenthood.
 Through that experience, Austin realized his passion for health equity, reproductive justice and LGBTQ rights.
 He’s continued that commitment in the six years since, working in communications and leadership roles at the Colorado Consumer Health Initiative and One Colorado.

 Austin joined the Foundation in September 2017.
-As the Digital Communications Officer, he is responsible for implementing strategic communications to advance the health of all Coloradans, highlighting the Foundation’s work, and spearheading its online presence and digital media outreach.
+As the Communications Officer, he is responsible for implementing strategic communications to advance the health of all Coloradans, highlighting the Foundation’s work, and spearheading its digital and policy presence.
 He is personally committed to our mission because growing up, he didn’t have many opportunities to be healthy and to live a healthy life.
 He says, “Most of my life has been a struggle to make ends meet – making sure I had heat and food – so 'health' wasn’t always the number one priority.
 Now I have the opportunity to help others to be healthy early on in life, before it causes issues down the line.
 That’s what I’m really committed to.”

 Austin grew up near the Eastern Plains and has lived in Colorado nearly his entire life.
 His Colorado roots run deep.
 His favorite place in the state is Ouray, a tiny, friendly town in the San Juans with waterfalls and hot springs – and Ouray is also his middle name.